lamberta/devkit-doc/api/ui/view.md

 1. `{number} = 0`

-The position of the top-left corner of a view on the x-axis relative to it's parent.
+The position of the top-left corner of a view on the x-axis relative to its parent.

 ### style.y
 1. `{number} = 0`

-The position of the top-left corner of a view on the y-axis relative to it's parent.
+The position of the top-left corner of a view on the y-axis relative to its parent.

 ### style.offsetX
 1. `{number} = 0`